chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/Done/Why-Use-PureScript.md

 - Two options here:
     - Show reasons for why Node is a "rock solid" solution to server-side things
     - Show reasons for why other backends (C/C++ ?) can provide a better server environment than Node...?
+- A PureScript outsider believes the documentation should describe the quality of the runtime.

 ### Thread: Missing a Full Webapp Step-by-Step Tutorial